Client: William A. Berry and Sons, Danvers, MA.

 Location: Danvers, MA, United States

 Gary Tardiff Photography

-William Berry and Son, a commercial Construction firm located in Danvers, MA, hired me to create pulp paintings of a selection of their construction projects in and around the New England area.
-The result was twenty-three 20 x 20 inch original “tiles” (we named the paintings “tiles” because they are square) that covered every wall of the Berry lobby.
-The project began in 2004 and continued until 2008, when the final tile was added to the collection.
+William Berry and Son, a commercial Construction firm located in Danvers, MA, hired me to create abaca pulp paintings of their construction projects in and around the New England area.
+The result was twenty-three 20 x 20 inch original paintings that grace the walls of the Berry lobby.
+The project began in 2004 and continued until 2014, when the final painting was added to the collection.